hendrikdreyer/hendrikdreyer.github.io/experience.md

 		were asking more and more when they could see some code.
 I re-assured them that I was on the verge of publishing my newly written SRS and was putting the final touches on it.
 		To say the least, my colleagues were not impressed with the SRS and the reason being is that it was not code.
+To state it mildly, when I published my SRS, it was like lobbing a hand-grenade at them.
 		Later, one of the senior engineers told me straight – “the code is the documentation”.
 It was then that I realised that the practice of Systems Engineering is null and void in MoTeC (today, it might be different, but back in 2008, not so much).
 Fair enough, in an industry where there are no real safety regulations (as compared to the aviation industry), then yes, writing documentation is properly a waist of time and it is rather all about turn around time and pushing as much functionality into your software as humanly possible.
-I will be forever be thankful for MoTeC giving me my first job in Australia.
+I will be forever be thankful for MoTeC for giving me my first job in Australia.
 But, after just under two years, and successfully delivering the LTC and maintaining a few other products, I decided to seek a more structured and regulated environment.
 	</p>